skilld-labs/kaizer/scripts/theme-generator/README.md

 Now several words about some "specific" pre-defined components.

+#### Buttons and inputs

+Keep in mind that with our native integration we are not recommending to create abstract components which can not be applicable to Drupal, like `button` component for example (which means UI component `Button`).
+In terms of Drupal - there is no simple integration of UI component `button`.
+But Drupal have for example `input` theme hook.
+So we can be sure that `input [type="submit"]` should look like a button.
+For that we have added in our theme generator in the list of pre-defined components - `a-input-submit` component, which is living in `templates/components/theme/a-input-submit`.
+So this component is applied always to `input__submit` hook in Drupal.

+Ok, where else we should have buttons?
+Well - it can be some links, which are visually looking like a button.
+But in Drupal there is no theme hooks like `link-button` or at least just `link`.
+So we have added a new component `a-link-button` where we have declared a new theme hook `a_link_button`.
+Now from PHP back-end developers can use this hook.

+What about Drupal admin back-office?
+Well - there is another component which is `ui_pattern` called `m-cta-field` which can be applied to the `link` field type, and its visual display will be just like a `button`.

+So as you can see by default you have 3 different pre-installed components for buttons in theme generator, which are integrated in Drupal differently.
+But where to store styles for buttons in that case?

+For styles - there is fourth component, called `h-button` and it lives in `templates/components/uncategorized/h-button`.
+This component doesn't have any `twig` or `stories.js` file.
+It's just a CSS styles for buttons.
+This component is already attached globally in Drupal, so it's available on any page.
+If you will open components `a-input-submit`, `a-link-button`, `m-cta-field` - you will notice its templates contains `h-button` classnames as a reference to the base styles.

+Regarding other input types, like `checkbox`, `radio`, `text`, `email`, `password` and other - for some of them there is already pre-defined components and it's living in `templates/components/theme/a-input-*` folders.
+Each such component already integrated in Drupal for its specific input type.
+If you need other types in your design system - just create one more component and integrate it in Drupal same way.

+For the textable inputs - there is helper component called `h-text-input` which contains base styles for textable inputs, like
+`text`, `email`, etc. Even `templates/components/suggestions/a-textarea` component is related to `h-text-input`.

+For the boolean inputs (checkbox and radio) - same situation.
+Since visual difference between those two components usually is a
+CSS `border-radius` only - we have added one more helper `h-boolean` which contains base styles for `radio` and `checkbox` input type.
+It's integrated same way as other input types described above.

+So such integration of buttons and inputs is logically substantiated and we are recommending to follow same principal.

 #### Atom "Image"

 This component is living in `templates/components/suggestions/a-image` folder.
 It is applied to the core theme hook `image`.